 Before presenting the projections, some brief comments on the EFT framework are in order.
-In comparison with the κ -framework, a significant advantage of the EFT framework is that it gives physical parametrizations of the new physics effect.
+In comparison with the κ -framework, a significant advantage of the EFT is that it gives physical parametrization of potential new physics effects.
 EFT operators can be used directly in computations.
-It also allows natural inclusions of new observables, with possible correlations automatically taken into account.
+The EFT framework also allows for a natural inclusion of new observables, with possible correlations automatically taken into account.
 At the same time, the connections with experimental observables are less direct and intuitive.
 Sometimes, the EFT approach is referred to as model-independent.
 This is only accurate to a certain extent.
-At least, it assumes that there are no new light degrees of freedom.
+It assumes that there are no new light degrees of freedom.
 In practice, assumptions are often made to simplify the set of EFT operators, as also done here.

 The electroweak precision observables are already tightly constrained by the LEP Z-pole and W mass measurements.
-The CEPC Z-pole run can further improve the constraints set by LEP, thanks to the enormous amount ($\sim 10^{11}$) of Z bosons that can be collected.
-The W mass can also be constrained within a few MeVs at CEPC even without a dedicated WW threshold run.
-Given that the expected precisions of the Z-pole observables and the W mass are much higher than the ones of Higgs boson observables, in the Higgs boson analysis, it is assumed that the former ones are perfectly constrained, which significantly simplifies the analysis.
-In particular, in a convenient basis all the contact interaction terms of the form $HVf\bar{f}$ can be discarded since they also modify the fermion gauge couplings.
-Realistic Z-pole constraints have also been considered in recent studies [32, 41, 43], but certain assumptions (such as flavor-universality) and simplifications are made.
-Future studies with more general frameworks are desired to fully determine the impact of the Z-pole measurements on the Higgs boson analysis.
+The CEPC Z-pole run can further improve the constraints set by the LEP, thanks to the enormous amount ($\sim 10^{11}$ - 10^{12}) of Z bosons.
+The W mass can also be measured with a precision of a few MeVs at the CEPC even without a dedicated WW threshold run.
+Given that the expected precision of the Z-pole observables and the W mass are much higher than the ones of Higgs boson observables, it is assumed that the former ones are perfectly constrained, which significantly simplifies the analysis.

+- In particular, in a convenient basis all the contact interaction terms of the form HVff - $2$ can be discarded since they also modify the fermion gauge couplings.
+Realistic Z-pole - 3 constraints have also been considered in recent studies [46, 47, 49], but certain assump- - 4 tions (such as flavor-universality) and simplifications are made.
+Future studies with more - ${5}$ general frameworks are desired to fully determine the impact of the Z-pole measurements - 6 on the Higgs boson analysis.